 Journey into Northern Thailand, past the ancient walls of the Old City and into the web of winding streets and you’ll find yourself falling in love with Chiang Mai.
 It is a city of contrasts, where 300 Buddhist Temples, adorned with glittering gold and bright white paint shine in the morning light while Monks humbly receive alms.
 It’s no surprise then, with its lush jungle, smiling locals, deliciously spicy food and vibrant culture, Chiang Mai is a favourite among travellers to Thailand.
-If you’re preparing for your first ever trip, here are 22 things you need to know before you visit Chiang Mai.
+Whether you fly direct or catch the Train From Bangkok to Chiang Mai here are 22 things you need to know before you visit Chiang Mai.

 1. It gets really hot